Menu

 When calculating the ideal combination of tools and data to carry out change, it’s the people and processes that outweigh any of the other components.
 In fact, there’s no equation at all if we leave them out.

-But who are these new fashion joiners and how are they changing the retail organizations?
+But what are these emerging fashion roles and how are they changing the retail organizations?

 New faces around the office

 Digital transformation is not throwing a bunch of technology into a retail organization and expecting it to work.
-Digital transformation is enabling data-forwardness and customer centricity by making investments in the right tech and talent to make innovation possible.
+Digital transformation is enabling data-forwardness and customer centricity by making investments in the right talent and tech to make innovation possible.

-We see these new faces and processes appearing in both central offices and physical stores within retailers’ chains.
+We see these new fashion roles and processes appearing in both central offices and physical stores within retailers’ chains.

 The numbers people

-Luis Lara said, “Digitalization is creating a tremendous need for new profiles in fashion that have a digital-first mentality and who understand how to reach customers on their digital journey both online and in store.”
+Luis Lara of Retalent explained, “Digitalization is creating a tremendous need for new profiles in fashion that have a digital-first mentality and who understand how to reach customers on their digital journey both online and in store.”

 These new professionals include the likes of software developers, data scientists, digital officers, insights and machine learning specialists, and other analytical minds.